Harmonics partials overtones distortions THD stopped flute clarinet even-numbered harmonics odd - sengpielaudio PR

 Length calculation for an open pipe:

-Formula open pipe - sengpielaudio
+Formula open pipe

-Length calculation for a gedackt pipe:
+Length calculation for a closed pipe:

-Formula closed pipe - sengpielaudio
+Formula closed pipe

 Calculation without flute mouth correction.